-Select Concentrated and click Next

-• Enter a value of 10 in the X direction, enter a dataset name of Prop Force and click the Finish button to create the attribute

-Analyses Loadicase...
-Click OK to create a second loadcase with the default name Loadcase 2

-- Select the prop point on the wall at (0,-2.5). - Drag and drop the loading dataset Prop Force from the Treeview onto the model - In the Loading Assignment dialog select Single loadcase, select Loadcase 2 from the Loadcase list and ensure that Set loadcase active is checked.
+- With Load type set to Point loads and Point loads set to Concentrated click Next - Enter a value of 10 in the X direction, enter a dataset name of Prop Force and click the Finish button to create the attribute - Click OK to create a second loadcase with the default name Loadcase 2 - Select the prop point on the wall at (0,-2.5). - Drag and drop the loading dataset Prop Force from the Treeview onto the model. - In the Loading Assignment dialog select Single loadcase, select Loadcase 2 from the Loadcase list and ensure that Set loadcase active is checked. - Click the OK button to make the assignment.